abhishekmani12/abhishekmani12/README.md

 - ⚡ Ready to share my knowledge on ML libraries, Algorithms, Pytorch Framework and Deep Learning.

-- 🔭 I’m currently working on [Visual Attendance Tracking](https://github.com/abhishekmani12/Visual_Attendance_Tracking)
+- 🔭 I’m currently working on building a mini ChatGPT

 - 🌱 I’m currently learning about Transformers, Reinforcement Learning, MongoDB and statsmodels